 7. Clean-Up Under The Cabinet

 Will your bathroom pass the test?
 You know your guests are going to look under the sink.
 Make sure that you not only get rid of the clutter under there but cover up any ugliness.
 This simple DIY can be temporary or permanent but yields big results.
-Go to your closest hardware store and pick up a few loose tiles or purchase a 20 pack of peel and stick tiles and do every under sink area in the house.
+Go to your closest hardware store and pick up a few loose tiles or purchase a 20 pack of click here and do every under sink area in the house.

 8. Make Cabinet Ends Look Finished